-“Summary Crime” is a term used to describe a case that is to be heard in the Magistrates Court.
-A case in the Magistrates’ Court is either started with a Charge and Summons or you are on Bail.
+“Summary Crime” is a term used to describe a case that is to be heard and finalised in the Magistrates’ Court.
+Summary crime is less serious than “indictable crime” which is a term used to describe a case to be finalised in the County or Supreme Court.
+A case in the Magistrates’ Court either start with a Charge and Summons or you are Charged and Bailed.
 Charge and Summons means that you were given the charges after the date of the alleged incident.
 If you are on Charge and Summons it is often easier to have your case adjourned in your absence (depending on the circumstances).
-If you are on Bail then you must turn up to each Court date.
-You would have signed a bail bond at the Police Station if you are on bail.
+If you are on Bail then you must turn up to Court on every date your matter is listed.
+You would have signed a bail bond at the Police Station or at Court if you are on bail.

-If it is the sort of case that will be heard in the Magistrates Court then press “next”.
+If yours is the sort of case that will be heard in the Magistrates’ Court then press “next”.

-If you have a “filing hearing” go back and use the committal tour.
+If you have a “filing hearing” go back and take the committal tour.